-Boxwood: This small-leafed shrub is a longtime favorite for fine-textured wreaths and garland.
+Boxwood: This small-leafed shrub is a longtime favorite for fine-textured wreaths and garlands.
 It has an aroma that is either loved or hated.
-Be sure of your reaction before using it indoors.
+Be sure of the family’s reaction before using it indoors.

 Cedars: Deodar cedar has a wonderful fragrance.
 If small male cones are present, spray them with lacquer or acrylic to prevent the messy release of pollen at room temperature.

-Firs: All firs have wonderful scent and good tolerance of hot, dry indoor conditions.
-The needles are short and flat with excellent color and needle retention.
+Firs: All firs have a wonderful scent and good tolerance of hot, dry indoor conditions.
+The needles are short and flat; with excellent color and needle retention.
 Fraser fir wreaths and swags are commonly available from commercial sources.

 Holly: This most traditional holiday green comes in several forms, both green and variegated.
 Female plants display bright red berries.
 Make sure that holly does not freeze after cutting, or the leaves and berries may blacken.

-Junipers: Fragrant, short, green or silver-blue foliage that may be adorned with small blue berries.
+Junipers: Fragrant, short, green, or silver-blue foliage may be adorned with small blue berries.
 The needles are often sticky.
 Eastern red cedar is a native juniper and is readily available.

-Magnolia: The large leaves are a glossy, dark green that contrast well with the velvety, brown undersides.
+Magnolia: The large leaves are a glossy, dark green that contrasts well with the velvety, brown undersides.
 Magnolia leaves make stunning wreaths and bases for large decorations.
-The leaves hold up very well even without water.
+The leaves hold up very well, even without water.

 Mountain Laurel: This is a traditional evergreen in the South for wreaths and garlands.
-As with other broad-leaved evergreens, however, laurel holds up best when used outdoors.
+However, as with other broad-leaved evergreens, laurel holds up best when used outdoors.